 Medical and recreational cannabis sales are predicted to hit $11.7 billion this year and grow $25 billion in seven years.
 Compare that to the $38 billion in U.S. beer sales last year, and you can understand why both established beverage companies and beverage entrepreneurs are taking a closer look at methods and formulas for infusing CBD and THC into beverages.

-You can watch the innovation unfolding as CBD-infused products like CBD Living Water, Two Flowers IPA , SteepFuze CBD Coffee, and Cannawine and THC products like Strawberry Lemonade Cannabis Quencher , Legal Sparkling Tonic, and Sprig Soda, hit the market and find their fans.
+You can watch the innovation unfolding as CBD-infused products like CBD Living Water, Two Flowers IPA , SteepFuze CBD Coffee and THC products like Strawberry Lemonade Cannabis Quencher , Legal Sparkling Tonic, and Sprig Soda, hit the market and find their fans.

 CBD, THC, and Alcohol

 Only a few producers have created beverages infused with THC for sales within states that have legalized cannabis and most, if not all, of those are non-alcoholic.
 But more and more companies are exploring CBD-infused alcoholic beverages with the intention of selling them across state lines.
 The Alcohol and Tobacco Tax and Trade Bureau (TTB) has outlined the requirements for processing domestic hemp products, whose formulation and process must be approved, along with the label before it can be sold.
 Generally, once a brewer gets a formula and label approved, it will be permitted to sell across state lines pursuant to local laws.
 Getting approval will be the key to avoiding the risk of receiving a cease-and-desist letter like the one that Invasive Species Brewing received recently after launching craft beer infused with cannabis terpenes oil.